FerrariDG/async-ml-inference/README.md

 The **post** endpoint `/audio/length` receives in the request body a URL containing an audio file to be analyzed.
 In this case, it will just get the audio length in seconds.
 The endpoint sends a task to the queue and returns a `task id` to the client with HTTP code response 201 (`HTTP_201_CREATED`).
 The endpoint has an option to enable a callback method making the API check on Celery the task result and send it to console (can be used to send the result to any other system).

+The **post** endpoint `/euro/results` receives in the request body a reference date (DD-MM-YYYY) to scrap the EuroMillions balls and stars from a web page.
+In this case, it will just get the seven numbers draw.
+The endpoint sends a task to the queue and returns a `task id` to the client with HTTP code response 201 (`HTTP_201_CREATED`).
+The endpoint has an option to enable a callback method making the API check on Celery the task result and send it to console (can be used to send the result to any other system).

 The **get** endpoint `/task` receives a parameter with the `task id` and returns the task status and results (when it's finished successfully).
 An API client needs to implement a strategy to retrieve the results from the API.
+This endpoint can be used to retrieve results from all task types.

 The tasks have, basically, three statuses: `PENDING`, `FAILURE`, and `SUCCESS`.

-### Client
+### Worker

-The `client` is a system that wants to extract features or insights from audio data and, for that, needs to call an API and send a URL with the audio file.

-For the PoC, the `client` has a list of files retrieved from the [The Open Speech Repository](http://www.voiptroubleshooter.com/open_speech/).
-The American English files are enumerated from 10 to 61 in a no sequential way.
-The `client` component has a sequential list from 10 to 65, which will make some URLs to fail since the file does not exist.

-After the `client` make the request with the URL, the API will send a `task id` which needs to be retrieved from the API with a pulling strategy.
+The Celery workers are responsible for consuming the task queue and store the results into the database.
+Using Redis as the database, the results will be stored using the `task id` as key and the `task return` as value.

+The workers can subscribe to specific queues and can execute different types of tasks.

+#### WorkerA

+This worker receives an URL and tries to download an audio file and then extract and returns the audio length.

+#### WorkerB

+This worker receives a date and tries to scrap an EuroMillions results page and then extract and returns the numbers.

 ## External Dependencies